headshot0317/Competitive-Journey/README.md

-The journey of Noob Programmer to Becoming Exxpert.
+The journey of Noob Programmer.